-Jacquie Duncan has been practicing and studying the art of yoga for almost ten years.
-After more than a decade of successfully navigating the corporate waters at Bain and Google, Jacquie was inspired to begin teaching by Rusty Wells and is certified in Bhakti Flow.
-Jacquie is an avid student of Anusara yoga and incorporates the principles of this practice in her teaching.
-She has studied with John Friend, including a specialized training in yoga therapy, and completed additional teacher training with Sianna Sherman.
-Jacquie has also embarked on an intensive study of Shiva/Shakti Tantric philosophy with renowned scholar Hareesh Wallis.
-In pursuit of bringing the wisdom of the ancient sutras to everyday life, she has come to understand that through alignment of our bodies, our minds and our intentions, we are able to maximize our human potential.
+Jacquie Duncan has been practicing the art of yoga since 2006.
+She was inspired to begin teaching by Rusty Wells and is certified in Bhakti Flow.
+Jacquie has studied extensively with Darcy Lyon and Sianna Sherman, completing additional trainings and mentoring with Darcy since 2012.
+A former ballet dancer, Jacquie has come to understand that through alignment of our bodies, our minds and our intentions, we are able to maximize our human potential.

-Jennifer Lewis draws from the Ashtanga yoga sequence developed by Sri K. Pattabhi Jois of Mysore, India.
-She considers Devorah Sacks to be her main teacher but remains in debt to all of the wonderful teachers in The Bay Area that continue to inspire her.
-Jennifer’s classes aim to be a moving meditation, placing importance on synchronizing breath and movement.
+Jennifer Lewis has taught vinyasa yoga since 2002 after training at It’s Yoga in San Francisco.
+Her classes draw from the Ashtanga yoga sequence developed by Sri K. Pattabhi Jois of Mysore, India.
+Jennifer’s classes are a moving meditation.
+She places importance on synchronizing breath and movement.
 Her teaching style is both challenging and nurturing.
-Jennifer was certified by It’s Yoga in January of 2002.